b-it-bots/mas_knowledge_base/README.md

 #### domestic_kb_interface

-The domestic knowledge base interface exposes methods common for domestic applications:
+The domestic knowledge base interface exposes methods common for domestic applications.

+The following methods are exposed for interacting with the symbolic knowledge base:
 * `get_surface_object_names`: Returns a list of names of objects that are on a given surface
 * `get_robot_location`: Returns a string representing the location of a robot
 * `get_surface_name`: Returns the name of a surface that contains a given name prefix
 * `is_surface_empty`: Checks whether the surface with a given name is empty of objects
+* `get_surface_object_map`: Returns a dictionary in which the keys are surfaces whose names contain a given prefix and the values are lists of surface objects
 * `get_obj_category_map`: Returns a dictionary in which the keys are object names and the values are the objects' categories
 * `get_object_category`: Returns the category of an object with a given name; returns an empty string if the object is unknown
 * `get_surface_category_counts`: Returns a nested dictionary in which the keys are surface names and the values are object counts for each object category on the surface

+The following methods are exposed for interacting with MongoDB store:
+* `get_surface_object_pose_map`: Returns a nested dictionary in which each key is a surface name and each value is a dictionary of the names of the objects on the surface along with their poses as stored in the knowledge base